Preprint

 4.3.
 Transformer for Machine Translation

 We assess the Transformer’s performance on a machine translation task across three datasets.
 We take the best performance of the model on the validation set and report the BLEU score on the test set.
 Beam search, with a beam size of 2, is employed to optimize the evaluation process.
 On the Multi30k and IWSLT datasets, we conduct a thorough hyperparameter search to find the best settings for our DNM model.
 For the WMT dataset, in contrast, we simply use the best settings found in the previous tests.
 This approach helps to verify that DNM performs well even without extensive, dataset-specific tuning.
-DNM markedly improves the performance of the CHTs algorithm (Table 6 and Table 7).
-However, its impact on CHTss is similar to the BRF baseline.
-This is expected, as CHTss’s gradual decay mechanism starts from a dense 50% state, where the initial network structure is less critical and the topological advantages of DNM are less pronounced.
-In Appendix G, we prove this by showing the effect of different initial sparsity levels on the performance of DNM.
+DNM markedly improves the performance of the CHTs algorithm (Table 3 and Table 4).

 5. Results Analysis

 To understand which network structures are inherently best suited for specific tasks, we analyze the topologies of the top-performing models from our static sparse training experiments.
 Static sparse training is ideal for this analysis because its fixed topology allows us to link network structure to task performance directly, isolating it as a variable in a way that is impossible with dynamic methods.
 Figure 3 shows the adjacency matrices of these models, their direct bipartite graph representations, and their key metrics in network science.
-For image classification on MNIST and Fashion MNIST, the optimal network’s topology is identical.
-This network is scale-free ( γ 3 ) and exhibits a small characteristic path.
-Also on EMNIST, the best performing network exhibits a power-law degree distribution.
+For image classification on Fashion MNIST and EMNIST, the optimal network’s topology is identical, and very similar to that on MNIST.
+These networks are scale-free ( γ 3 ) [4] and exhibit a small characteristic path.
 Finally, we obtain contrasting results when assessing the network adopted for CIFAR-10 classification.
-Its high γ parameter indicates that this network lacks hub nodes, possibly hinting that for more complex datasets like CIFAR-10, a more distributed and less hierarchical connectivity pattern is advantageous.
+Its higher γ parameter indicates that this network lacks hub nodes, possibly hinting that for more complex datasets like CIFAR-10, a more distributed and less hierarchical connectivity pattern is advantageous.
 Such a topology might promote the parallel processing of localized features across the input space, which is critical for natural image recognition, where object location and context vary significantly.
-Appendix C gives a more detailed analysis of the best parameter combinations for each of the tests performed.
+In Appendix N, we expand our analysis by examining the topologies of the best-performing and worst-performing models on each of the dataset, and Appendix E gives a more detailed analysis of the best parameter combinations for each of the tests performed.

 Overall, this analysis reveals a compelling relationship between task complexity and optimal network topology.
 While simpler, more structured datasets like MNIST and EMNIST benefit from scale-free, hierarchical architectures that can efficiently integrate global features through hub neurons, the more complex CIFAR-10 dataset favors a flatter, more distributed architecture.
 This underscores the potential of the DNM: its parametric flexibility allows it to generate these distinct, task-optimized topologies, moving beyond a one-size-fits-all approach to sparse initialization.